Boeing KC-46 Pegasus: Selection and early development

-On 21 August 2013, Boeing and the USAF completed a critical design review (CDR) for the KC-46.
+In August 2013, Boeing and the USAF completed a critical design review (CDR) for the KC-46.
 With the CDR complete, the design was set and production and testing could proceed.
-Wing assembly for the first aircraft began on 26 June 2013.
+Wing assembly for the first aircraft began in June 2013.
 Flight testing of the 767-2C airframe, which would be reconfigured into the KC-46, was scheduled to begin in mid-2014.
-The first fully-equipped KC-46 was projected to fly in early 2015.
+The first fully equipped KC-46 was projected to fly in early 2015.
 The contract called for Boeing to build four test aircraft and deliver 18 combat-ready tankers by August 2017.
 The USAF intended to buy 179 KC-46s, with all delivered by 2028.

-On 12 December 2013, Boeing joined the wings and fuselage for the first 767-2C to be adapted into a KC-46A.
+In December 2013, Boeing joined the wings and fuselage for the first 767-2C to be adapted into a KC-46A.
 The first of four 767-2C provision freighters were to complete assembly by the end of January 2014.
 Once assembled, it would go through ground vibration and instrumentation testing and have body fuel tanks added.
 The first test flight would occur during summer 2014 and include measuring its rate of climb and descent.
 The Engineering Manufacturing and Design (EMD) model was to be integrated with the needed systems and technologies to become a military-standard KC-46A by January 2015.
 Seven low-rate production KC-46s were to be delivered in 2015, 12 in 2016, and 15 delivered annually from 2017 to 2027.
-The last of four test aircraft began assembly on 16 January 2014.
+The last of four test aircraft began assembly in January 2014.

-In April 2014, the Government Accountability Office (GAO) found that the KC-46 program was projected to underrun its projected cost estimate of $51.7 billion by $300 million.
-The program acquisition unit cost per jet will also be $287 million, $1.8 million less than estimated.
-The GAO noted that delays in training air crew and maintainers could cause testing to slip 6–12 months, but also stated that the program had not missed any major milestones and that the development of about 15.8 million lines of software code was progressing as planned.
+In April 2014, the GAO found that the KC-46 program was projected to underrun its projected cost estimate of $51.7 billion by $300 million.
+The program acquisition unit cost per jet will be $287 million, $1.8 million less than estimated.
+The GAO noted that delays in training air crew and maintainers could cause testing to slip 6–12 months, but stated that the program had not missed any major milestones and that the development of about 15.8 million lines of software code was progressing as planned.
 In May 2014, the USAF estimated the development program's cost, including the first four aircraft, could rise from $4.4–4.9 billion to $5.85 billion.